 Wynn Tamura: Wynn developed the Tamura Method over the course of his 40 years in practice, providing a blend of energy focused counseling and bodywork.
 Over the years, many of his clients were psychotherapists who wanted to go beyond “talk therapy” in order to create a deeper transformation.
 Wynn developed his unique style of energy bodywork blending Eastern and Western healing modalities.
 In addition to his private practice, Wynn spent several years several years as head of somatic energy work in an alternative healing clinic, which combined different forms of psychotherapy, Chinese, and Western medicine.
 Wynn draws from his study of Psycho-Physical Integration (Trager), martial arts, psychology, Zen Buddhism, and Taoism.
 He has also been a Trager practitioner since the early 1980’s.
 Wynn retired in 2012 and continues to consult and teach his healing art: the Tamura Method.

-Gal Szekely: Gal teaches Hakomi mindfulness-based somatic therapy.
-He is the founder of The Couples Center, a Bay Area organization dedicated to helping people create thriving relationships.
-He leads workshops and trainings for therapists and the public, and is an adjunct faculty at CIIS University.
+Gal is a teacher in the Hakomi mindfulness based somatic therapy.
+He is the founder of The Couples Center, a bay area organization dedicated to helping people create thriving relationships.
+His work is dedicated to helping people create a fulfilling life and is grounded in somatic and spiritual principles.
+He leads workshops and trainings for therapists and the public and is an adjunct faculty at CIIS university.
 Gal holds an MA in counseling from CIIS University and an MA in social psychology from Tel Aviv University.